Builder Pattern Tutorial

 stereotype concrete builder

-15. Select PTN Cloneable, click > to assign it to the Selected Stereotype list.
+15. Select PTN Cloneable and click > to assign it to the Selected Stereotype list.
 Click OK to confirm.

 stereotype assigned

-16. In practice, there may be multiple to operations in the Builder class for creating parts.
-To represent this, we need to assign a special stereotype to the Builder class.
+16. In practice, there may be multiple operations in the Builder class for creating parts.
+To represent this, you need to assign a special stereotype to the Builder class.
 Right-click on Builder and select Stereotypes > Stereotypes... from the popup menu.

 stereotype builder

-17. Assign stereotype PTN Members Creatable to the class.
+17. Assign the stereotype PTN Members Creatable to the class.
 Click OK to confirm.

 stereotype assigned

 18. For the association end of the association between the Director and Builder classes, there is a role named Builder.
-Double click on the Director end and enter Builder as name.
-The diagram should now become:
+Double-click on the Director end and enter Builder as the name.
+The diagram should now look like this:

 class diagram done